Post-traumatic stress disorder: Differential diagnosis

 A diagnosis of PTSD requires that the person has been exposed to an extreme stressor.
-Any stressor can result in a diagnosis of adjustment disorder and it is an appropriate diagnosis for a stressor and a symptom pattern that does not meet the criteria for PTSD.
+Any stressor can result in a diagnosis of adjustment disorder, and it is an appropriate diagnosis for a stressor and a symptom pattern that does not meet the criteria for PTSD.

 The symptom pattern for acute stress disorder must occur and be resolved within four weeks of the trauma.
-If it lasts longer, and the symptom pattern fits that characteristic of PTSD, the diagnosis may be changed.
+If it lasts longer, and the symptom pattern fits the characteristics of PTSD, the diagnosis may be changed.

-Obsessive compulsive disorder may be diagnosed for intrusive thoughts that are recurring but not related to a specific traumatic event.
+Obsessive–compulsive disorder (OCD) may be diagnosed for intrusive thoughts that are recurring but not related to a specific traumatic event.

 In extreme cases of prolonged, repeated traumatization where there is no viable chance of escape, survivors may develop complex post-traumatic stress disorder.
 This occurs as a result of layers of trauma rather than a single traumatic event, and includes additional symptomatology, such as the loss of a coherent sense of self.

 Prevention

 Modest benefits have been seen from early access to cognitive behavioral therapy.
-Critical incident stress management has been suggested as a means of preventing PTSD, but subsequent studies suggest the likelihood of its producing negative outcomes.
-A 2019 Cochrane review did not find any evidence to support the use of an intervention offered to everyone", and that "multiple session interventions may result in worse outcome than no intervention for some individuals."
-The World Health Organization recommends against the use of benzodiazepines and antidepressants in for acute stress (symptoms lasting less than one month).
+Critical incident stress management has been suggested as a means of preventing PTSD, but subsequent studies suggest it may produce negative outcomes.
+A 2019 Cochrane review did not find evidence to support the use of intervention and that "multiple session interventions may result in worse outcomes than no intervention, for some individuals."
+The World Health Organization recommends against the use of benzodiazepines and antidepressants for acute stress (symptoms lasting less than one month).
 Some evidence supports the use of hydrocortisone for prevention in adults, although there is limited or no evidence supporting propranolol, escitalopram, temazepam, or gabapentin.

 Psychological debriefing

 Trauma-exposed individuals often receive treatment called psychological debriefing in an effort to prevent PTSD, which consists of interviews that are meant to allow individuals to directly confront the event and share their feelings with the counselor and to help structure their memories of the event.
-However, several meta-analyses find that psychological debriefing is unhelpful and is potentially harmful.
+However, several meta-analyses found that psychological debriefing is unhelpful, is potentially harmful and does not reduce the future risk of developing PTSD.
 This is true for both single-session debriefing and multiple session interventions.
 As of 2017 the American Psychological Association assessed psychological debriefing as No Research Support/Treatment is Potentially Harmful.

 Early intervention

-Trauma focused intervention delivered within days or weeks of the potentially traumatic event has been found to decrease PTSD symptoms.
-Similar to psychological debriefing, the goal of early intervention is to lessen the intensity and frequency of stress symptoms with the aim of preventing new-onset or relapsed mental disorders and further distress later in the healing process.
+Trauma-focused intervention delivered within days or weeks of the potentially traumatic event has been found to decrease PTSD symptoms.
+Similar to psychological debriefing, the goal of early intervention is to lessen the intensity and frequency of stress symptoms, to prevent new-onset or relapsed mental disorders and further distress later in the healing process.